How to Make Your Dog's Life Better8 December 2022

 From socialisation to playing, there’s something for everyone.
 And what’s more, the dogs in the video are all Dogs Trust rescue dogs who are now BorrowMyDoggy members - high paws!

 You don’t always have to spend a lot or even anything at all to make your dog happier, spending more time with them or giving them an extra walk can really make a difference.
-Need someone to help take your pup out when you can’t?
+Need someone to help with trusted dog care support?
 Look at the borrowers in your area today.

 Know someone who’d love this?